Nabil-Fareed Alikhan

-MicroBinfie Podcast, 98 Nomadic bioinformatics with Frank
+Episode 98: Nomadic bioinformatics with Frank

-Released on January 12, 2023
+📅12 January 2023

 In a recent episode of the MicroBinfie podcast, we had the pleasure of interviewing Frank Ambrosio, a bioinformatician working with Theiagen as a traveling bioinformatician.
-Join hosts Andrew Nabil and Lee as they dive into Frank's journey from a lab technician and microbiologist to a role where he analyzes his data and pursues a master's in bioinformatics at Georgia Tech.
+Join hosts Andrew, Nabil and Lee as they dive into Frank's journey from a lab technician and microbiologist to a role where he analyzes his data and pursues a master's in bioinformatics at Georgia Tech.

 Frank shares insights from his tenure at the CDC, where he gained exposure to a variety of laboratories, including those focused on tuberculosis, biodefense research and development, surveillance-oriented production laboratories for Streptococcus genomes, and the division of HIV/AIDS prevention.
 For those aspiring to enter the field, Frank recommends applying through contracting agencies at the CDC to gain valuable experience and possibly secure full-time positions.
 He also suggests starting with a virtual machine and using cloud-based IDEs like Google Cloud and VS Code for their ease of use and reliability.